-The creamy-white flowers bloom best in full sun, during mid to late summer, with some yucca growing as tall as 10 feet and leaves that reach about 2 ½ feet in length.
+The creamy-white flowers bloom best in full sun, during mid to late summer, with some yucca growing as tall as 10 feet (3 m.) and leaves that reach about 2 ½ feet (76 cm.) in length.

 Landscaping with Yuccas

-The yucca plant is very forgiving when it comes to soil types, as long as it drains well.
-This is especially important during the first year when you grow a yucca plant, giving it time to adjust to the soil and local rainfall.
+The yucca plant is very forgiving when it comes to soil types, as long as the soil drains well.
+Especially important during the first year when growing a yucca plant is giving it time to adjust to the soil and local rainfall.

 Caring for Yuccas